safahas/wizword_new/README.md

 - Each FlashCard set has a short token that can be shared with others.
 Imports reference the owner’s set by token (no copying), so everyone stays in sync.
 - Email: After saving a set or generating from a document, the token is shown in‑app and can be emailed to the set owner (if SMTP is configured).
 The From/CC behavior uses `SMTP_USER`/`ADMIN_EMAIL` as documented above.
+- Email details: Subject is “Your WizWord FlashCard set token — <Set Name>”.
+When generated from a document, the uploaded file is attached and the body includes the source file name.
 - Leaderboard scoping: The FlashCard Top 3 on pre‑game and game‑over screens is filtered by the active set’s token so you only see your token group.
 - Cascading deletion (new): When an owner deletes a FlashCard set, all imported references to that set (by token) are automatically removed from other users in `users.flashcards.json`.
 The share entry is also removed from `game_data/flash_shares.json` when present.
 If a user’s active set was that import, their `flash_active_set` is reset to another available set (or empty).